IBMDeveloperUK/Analysing-Media-Archives-Workshop/README.md

     "type": "json"
 }
 ```
+5. Click the 'Create Index' button.

-5. A new index should appear in the right-hand side of the page with the title `"json: _id, analysis.[].class"`.
+6. A new index should appear in the right-hand side of the page with the title `"json: _id, analysis.[].class"`.
 We're done here!

 ### Node.js Cloud Foundry App